 The above loan is to be repaid by 15 April 2023.
 It is repayable in three instalments amounting to £25,000 each.
-The first repayment was during the year.
+The second repayment was due in the year and received post year end.
 No interest is charged on the balance.